- 1.No license is required to become a certified life coach in Vermont — certification is voluntary but recommended for credibility

 The state's college towns (Middlebury, Bennington, Burlington) support academic career coaching.
 Vermont's aging population creates opportunities for life transition coaching, while the farm-to-table movement and craft economy (craft beer, artisanal food) support entrepreneurship and small-business coaching.
 See our full specializations guide.

-How to Become a Life Coach in Vermont
+How to Become a Certified Life Coach in Vermont

 Vermont's small population means most successful coaches here combine local in-person clients with a virtual practice serving clients nationwide.
 Burlington's tech community and the state's college towns provide the strongest local markets.